frknbasaran/angular4-notes/README.md

 }
 ```

-But it won't compile.
+But it won't completed.
 We have to import something.. `Component` decorator is defined in `@angular/core` package.
 We can import it from this package by like this.

 ```ts
 import { Component } from '@angular/core';